Troubleshooting issues with Amazon DataSync agents - Amazon DataSync

 I still can't activate an agent by using a VPC service endpoint

-If you're still having issues activating a DataSync agent with a VPC service endpoint, see Getting help with your agent from Amazon Web Services Support.
+If you're still having issues activating a DataSync agent with a VPC service endpoint, see I don't know what's going on with my agent.
+Can someone help me?

 What do I do if my agent is offline?